-The trick with writing a tutorial on color is that there is no right and wrong way to use it.
+The trick with writing a tutorial on color in textile design is that there is no right and wrong way to use it.
 Name any color mixing rule, and I’ll happily show you artists who have broken it to great effect.
 So the rule no. 1 of effective color use is ‘if you’ve found a combination you feel good about, go for it.’
 But if you struggle to find balanced palettes, or you keep reaching for the same tones every time, or you feel there’s something missing from your colorways, this article may give you some fresh takes on the whole color thing.

 THE BASICS – COLOR THEORY

 Color theory is a set of basic rules and definitions that help us understand how colors behave and interact.
 The starting point of color theory are the three primary hues – yellow, red, and blue, which mix to create secondary and tertiary hues.
 These twelve hues – three primary, three secondary and six tertiary colors – form the basis of the color wheel, which can be used to explore color relationships.
 (Go here for a fun interactive color wheel that will let you highlight each of these groups.)

 The color wheel contains pure hues – i.e. colors with no addition of white, gray or black.
 There is a slew of confusing terminology and definitions regarding color variations – you’ve probably heard the terms color, hue, chroma, saturation, tint, shade, tone, and more.
 The definitions for each of these terms vary slightly from source to source, but it is not essential to memorize them.
 The essence is this – you can modify each hue from the color wheel by mixing it with white, black, or both:

 These four basic parameters – hue, tint, shade and tone, let us recreate billions of individual colors the human eye is capable of discerning.
 Color theory can quickly become math and physics if you want to go into how light works and how we perceive it, but for the purpose of making art we’ll leave the theory at this level.